plos-clan/limine-xmake-template/README.md

 Running `xmake` will build the kernel and create a bootable ISO image.

-Running `xmake build qemu` will build above and run the ISO in QEMU.
+Running `xmake run` will build above automatically and run it in QEMU.